Connecticut State Income Tax Information for Military Personnel and Veterans

 The exact number of days you were in Connecticut during the taxable year.

 If you are a resident you must file Form CT-1040 or Form CT-1040EZ if the amount withheld from your pay or the amount paid in estimated tax is more than the Connecticut income tax you owe.
 (Nonresidents file Form CT-1040NR/PY to claim a refund under these circumstances.)

-WHEN TO FILE YOUR RETURN: As a member of the armed force you must file your Connecticut return at the same time and in the same manner as any other taxpayer.
-File your return as soon as you can after January 1, 1992, but no later than April 15, 1992.
-If you file for a fiscal year, your return is due by the 15th day of the fourth month following the end of your fiscal year.
+When to File Your Return: As a member of the military you must file your Connecticut return at the same time and in the same manner as any other taxpayer.
+File your return as soon as you can after the end of the taxable year, but no later than April 15, of the following year.
+(If you file for a fiscal year other than the calendar year, your return is due by the 15th day of the fourth month following the end of your fiscal year.)

-EXTENSION OF TIME TO FILE RETURNS: If you cannot meet the April 15 deadline and need to extend the time for filing your return, you must use Form CT-1040EXT, Application for Extension of Time to File Connecticut Income Tax.
+Extension of Time to File Returns: If you cannot meet the April 15 deadline and need to extend the time for filing your return, you must use Form CT-1040EXT, Application for Extension of Time to File.
 The time to file your return will be extended six months.
 File Form CT-1040EXT on or before the due date for filing your return to get an extension of time to file.
-Your Form CT-1040EXT must be accompanied by a full payment of tax due.
-Penalty of 10% of the underpayment and 1 1/4% per month (or fraction thereof) will apply to underpayment of tax.
+Your Form CT-1040EXT must be accompanied by full payment of tax due.
+Penalty of 10% of the underpayment and 1% per month (or fraction thereof) will apply to underpayment of tax.

 FORMS AND PUBLICATIONS: Forms and publications are available all day, seven days a week:

 - Internet: Preview and download forms and publications from the DRS Web site: http://www.ct.gov/drs

 - Telephone: Call 860-297-4753 (from anywhere), or 1-800-382-9463 (toll-free within Connecticut) and select Option 2 from a touch-tone phone.